 During her role as a practicing school counselor, Hazel has worked at various grade levels—from elementary to high school, in the Jamaican school system, and also specialized in trauma and crisis counseling in volatile school zones.
 Hazel also served in a Child and Adolescence Outpatient clinic providing mental health care for children and families.
-Hazel earned a Bachelor's degree in Guidance and Counseling at the Mico University (Jamaica), a Masters in the counseling and psychology program at Boston College, a masters in the educational leadership program at Boston College and a Doctorate in Counselor Education at the University of Rochester.
-Hazel is currently the faculty advisor for the New York Tech Chi Sigma Iota counseling honor society chapter and is Chairperson for the New York State chapter of the American Counseling Association (2022-2023).
+Hazel earned a bachelor's degree in Guidance and Counseling at the Mico University (Jamaica), a master's degree in the counseling and psychology program at Boston College, a master's degree in the educational leadership program at Boston College, and a Doctorate in Counselor Education at the University of Rochester.
+Hazel is currently the faculty advisor for the New York Tech Chi Sigma Iota counseling honor society chapter and is chairperson for the New York State chapter of the American Counseling Association (2022-2023).

 Recent Projects and Research

 - Hazel, C., Lustica, H., & McCluskey, R. (2021).
 School Counselors Perception on the Covid-19 College and Career Readiness

 - Hazel, C., Lustica, H., & McCluskey, R. (2021).
 School Counselors Perception on the Covid-19 College and Career Readiness (in progress).

 - Hazel, C., Smythe-Browne C., & Reid, C. (2021).
 Examining Caribbean Nationals Immigrant Issues: Migration Experiences to the US and Acculturative Stressors During the Transition Process.
 Presentation at ACES Conference in Atlanta, GA.

 - Hazel, C (2021).
 Prior Experience With Diversity Affects How Multicultural Counseling Instructors Teach Diversity: A Qualitative Study.
 In peer review.